 Each assignment (In-Class, Homework, or Lab) will have details about how to turn them in.

 For assignments that are to be completed in class - they will be considered late if they are not on the front desk of the lecture room by the end of the class period.
-Assignments will need to have a header with the student's name, date, assignment details, and the lab section/group listed.

 Designation: